Tag: D2C

 Fake addresses to test if your brand ships to certain areas before placing larger orders fraudulently.

-Solution: Address verification, pincode serviceability at checkout
+Fix: Address verification, pincode serviceability at checkout

 4. Multi-Size Orders